gushogg-blake/datacamp-assignment/CourseOutline.md

 - Learner will be able to recognise where a hook would be out of context and factor the code out into a new component in order to make it work.

 Example exercise: what is wrong with the following code and how should it be fixed?
-E.g. "hook is used after `if` statement, move to separate component".
+E.g. "hook is used after `if` statement / move to separate component".

 ### Lesson 2.3: Shared state